veechau/EventRight/README.md

 - [ ] A production README, replacing this README (**NB**: check out the [sample production README](docs/production_readme.md) -- you'll write this later)
 - [ ] Events
   - [ ] Events index page sorted by crowdfunding status (in_progress, incomplete and completed)
-  - [ ] Only the events that are within current user's city is included
+  - [ ] Only the events that are within current user's city are included
   - [ ] Bonus: Events displayed are based off of user's subscribed categories/bookmarks
 - [ ] Registration/Tickets
   - [ ] Only registered/signed-in users are able to create new events